Dobby233Liu/pvpin_js_rt/README.md

 ###### Pay attention

-This part will not have English text because the *PVPIN* was not really have an English page, only Simplified Chinese seem like can be approved. and, the *PVPIN* is just maken for Chinese Minecraft Players. if you really want use it by English, please contact us!
+This part will not have English text because the *PVPIN* was not really have an English page, only Simplified Chinese seem like can be approved. and, the *PVPIN* is just maken for Chinese Minecraft Players.
+If you really want use *PVPIN* by English, please contact us!
 We will communicate this thing.
 You can contact us by "QQ" or "Mail".
 But, we have a Copyright statement.

 QQ member: 4740281